 I am a new postdoc in the Department of Atmospheric Science at Colorado State University.
 My current research interests explore the intersection of climate variability, big data, compound extremes, and machine learning.

 I am a fourth year Ph.D.
 Candidate in the Department of Earth System Science at The University of California, Irvine.
 My research is in Dr. Gudrun Magnusdottir’s Modeling Lab, where we are trying to understand the relationships between surface forcings (e.g., sea ice, snow cover, sea surface temperatures) and the large-scale atmospheric circulation.

-I recently graduated from Cornell University with a B.Sc. in Atmospheric Sciences and completed my honors thesis using the new Community Earth System Model Large Ensemble Project (LENS) to understand changes in the onset of spring through the 21st century.
+I graduated from Cornell University with a B.Sc. in Atmospheric Sciences and completed my honors thesis using the new Community Earth System Model Large Ensemble Project (LENS) to understand changes in the onset of spring through the 21st century.
 During my time at Cornell, I was president of our American Meteorological Society Chapter, CCAMS, where we focused on severe weather emergency management, forecasting techniques, and community outreach.
 Additionally, I worked in Dr. Toby Ault’s Emergent Climate Risk Lab, ECRL, who assisted in the guidance of my spring onset research project.